freeseats/wfong-proxy/README.md

 ## Usage

-- Go to each related projects repo in the client folder
+- Go to each related projects repo and clone it down
 - In each component's root directory, follow the instructions on the ReadMe
+- Go to proxy root's directory: npm start
 - Go to localhost:3000 in a browser

 ## Requirements